0v3rride/0v3rride.github.io/Posts/Offender-365.md

 * X-Xsrf-Token: ...
 * Content-Type: application/json

-The value for X-XSRF-TOKEN and XSRF-TOKEN are the same, but the latter is is url encoded.
+The value for X-XSRF-TOKEN and XSRF-TOKEN are the same, but the latter is url encoded.
 So, just url decode it and you have your X-XSRF-TOKEN value.

 ### Post Request JSON Data
 `{